rtpurswell/joi-validate-partial/README.md

 Joi.validatePartial = require("joi-validate-partial")(Joi); //Do this one time at the start of your application

-//Once initilized just use Joi.validatePartial in the exact same way you use Joi.validate
+Once initilized just use Joi.validatePartial in the exact same way you use Joi.validate.

-//NOTE this is not a replacement to Joi.validate for CREATE operations because it will bypass required fields.
-This should only be used for PATCH requests
-//where you are receiving partial documents to update.
+IMPORTANT NOTE: This is not a replacement to Joi.validate for CREATE operations because it will bypass required fields.
+This should only be used for PATCH requests where you are receiving partial documents to update.

 HOW IT WORKS